Take one of the most beautiful countries in the world. New Zealand. Now take one of the most gorgeous areas of New Zealand. The Southern Alps.

 Follow the hiking path from the beachfront near the town centre for around 10 minutes to the other side of the gardens and you will be greeted by this spectacular view.

-Best time for photos is late afternoon and sunset.
+The best time for photos is late afternoon and sunset.
 Watch the Remarkables mountain range turn red as the sun sets behind neighbouring hills.

 4. Jack’s Point